-Being an estranged student means you will be studying without the support of your parents or wider family due to an irreconcilable breakdown in your relationship.
+Being an estranged student means you will be studying without the support of your parents due to a breakdown in your relationship.

-It is likely that you have lived with difficult circumstances at home, and may no longer be in contact with your parents or wider family.
+It is likely that you have lived with difficult circumstances at home, and may no longer be in contact with your parents.
 You may have recently moved out or have been living independently for some time.

 Your circumstances may have affected your ability to participate in activities (e.g. after-school clubs or local societies) because of limited resources, or you may have taken a break between finishing school and considering higher education.

 Whatever your individual circumstances, you may feel you’ve missed out on opportunities to build an impressive personal statement.